kittenwg/gss-sanon/README.md

 draft-ietf-kitten-gss-sanon was first published as a kitten WG document on 2020-05-05.

+sanon has bee implemented in Heimdal, and a plugin exists for MIT.

 Reviewer | Review Date | Version Reviewed | Review Notes/Summary | Link to Review
 ---------|-------------|------------------|----------------------|---------------
 Nico Williams | 2020-04-05 | howard-01 | interaction with spnego, name+key manipulation | https://mailarchive.ietf.org/arch/msg/kitten/BNa7tX7B3MTdRu-mswNlm2zJVE8/